trolie/spec/docs/articles/limit-provenance.md

 { // note that other fields have been elided for clarity "proposals-considered": [], "temporary-aar-exceptions": [],
-  "override-reason": ""
+  "overrides": []
 }
 ```

+Note there's no explicit indication that a particular proposal's continuous
+rating set the continuous limit or that a proposal's emergency duration rating
+was used for the emergency limit.
+However, this can be reconstructed by
+examining the inputs, i.e., `proposals-considered`, `overrides`, and
-Let's explore these three fields, starting with `proposals-considered`.
+`temporary-aar-exceptions`.
+Let's explore these three fields, starting with
+`proposals-considered`.

 ### Proposals Considered